rodriguezalexp/holbertonschool-zero_day/0x03-git/README.md

-This is the beginnig of git task
+This is an re-edition of README task.